2013–14 Middlesbrough F.C. season

-The 2013–14 season is Middlesbrough's fifth consecutive season in the Championship.
+The 2013–14 season was Middlesbrough's fifth consecutive season in the Championship.
 They also competed in the League Cup which they were knocked out by Accrington Stanley in a 2–1 defeat and will also compete in the FA Cup.
 Following a poor run of form, the defeat to Barnsley saw Tony Mowbray's tenure at the club end on 21 October 2013.
 Following this announcement, his assistant manager Mark Venus took charge as caretaker manager.
 On 13 November, José Mourinho's former Real Madrid assistant Aitor Karanka signed a 2 1/2-year deal to become manager of Middlesbrough.